Code-Institute-Submissions/Dark-Luna/TESTING.md

 All the HTML files were validated by using online code validator W3C HTML Validation Service.
 Errors found were about Jinja templating, sections missing headers and two instances where the aria-controles on the account and workshop buttons had incorrect values.
 A warning was given regarding MailChimp code: ```Warning: The type attribute for the style element is not needed and should be omitted.```.
 For the booking app, there where some errors saying there where unclosed div's.
-I checked the code, but could not find any.
-More like these where found, I wish I could solve them, but time did not give me any room for a search.
+I checked the code, and managed to resolve this issue.

 ### CSS ###